Georgia vs. Arkansas NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Saturday's total is 29.3 points lower than the two team's combined 77.8 points per game average.

-- This contest's total is 28.2 points above the 20.3 these two squads combine to allow per game this season.

-- The average total in Bulldogs games this season is 49.3, 0.8 points more than Saturday's over/under of 48.5.
+- The combined points per game average of the two teams, 77.8, is 29.8 points above Saturday's over/under.

-- In 2021, games involving the Razorbacks have averaged a total of 51.2 points, 2.7 more than the set over/under in this contest.
+- The 20.3 combined points per game that these two squads have allowed this season are 27.7 fewer than the 48 over/under in this contest.

+- Bulldogs games this season feature an average total of 49.3 points, a number 1.3 points higher than Saturday's over/under.

+- The 48-point over/under for this game is 3.2 points below the 51.2 points per game average total in Razorbacks games this season.

 Georgia Stats and Trends

-- Georgia has played four games, with three wins against the spread.

-- The Bulldogs have been favored by 18.5 points or more three times this season and have covered the spread in two of them.
+- The Bulldogs have covered the spread twice this season when favored by 18.5 points or more (in three chances).

-- Georgia's games this year have gone over the total in three out of four opportunities (75%).
+- Georgia has eclipsed the over/under in 75% of its opportunities this year (three times over four games with a set point total).

-- Georgia is 2-1 against the spread and 3-0 overall in games when it scores more than 14.5 points.
+- Georgia is 2-1 against the spread and 3-0 overall this season when the team puts up more than 14.5 points.

-- In games that Georgia totals more than 267.3 yards, the team is 2-1 against the spread and 3-0 overall.
+- Georgia is 2-1 against the spread and 3-0 overall when the team churns out more than 267.3 yards.

-- The Bulldogs have turned the ball over one more time (7 total) than the Razorbacks have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.